KSDaemon/wampy.js/README.md

 wampy completion > ~/.bashrc
 ```

+The `completion` command is hidden from the `wampy -h` output to not pollute the main use flow as it is only needed
+once.

 ## Migrating or Updating versions

 Please refer to [Migrating.md](Migrating.md) for instructions on upgrading major versions.